 This blank is then pushed, or transferred, to the next station where the cup is created.
 Typical blank diameter to cup diameter reduction is 40%.
 The cup is then transferred by mechanical fingers to one or more subsequent draw stations where diameter reductions continue at an approximately 20% rate until the rough, final shape has been created.
 The part is then transferred into additional stations that are used to establish critical diameters and lengths, steps, features, and forms.

 Additional stations may also be required for features such as side piercing, bottom piercing, beading, bulging, coining, curling, extruding, ironing / wall thinning, necking, notching, rib forming, stamping / marking, threading, and leak testing.
 For more information on additional in-press stations, read about our deep drawing process.

 One of the key differences between creating metal stampings on a transfer press versus a progressive die press is the creation of the blank (relieving the material from the coil strip).
 Progressive die presses are mainly used for stampings where the length to diameter ratio is low and part side features are not required.

 In general, a progressive die press is best for bending, cutting and piercing.
 Due to the relieving of the material, a transfer press will allow the material to flow between the punch and die, thus allow for greater length to diameter ratios.

-A transfer press allows more flexibility to present the part to the tooling, making it a better option for parts that require special features.
+A transfer press allows more flexibility, making it a better option for parts that require special features.
 Finally, in most cases, a transfer press utilizes less material than a progressive die press because a carry web is not required to produce the part.